nicolasbaldoino/nicolasbaldoino/README.md

 # Nicolas Baldoino

+💻 **Software Engineer | AI Enthusiast**
 🎓 **3rd Year Computer Science Student**
-💻 **Full-Stack Developer | AI Enthusiast**

 ---

-With over 3 years of experience as a full-stack developer, I've honed my skills both in corporate environments and personal projects.
-My expertise lies in identifying and solving complex problems, refining code with Git, and collaborating effectively with team members to create impactful solutions.
+Self-taught engineer who started with PHP and soon ventured into the world of JavaScript.
+I've worked extensively with React, Next.js, and other great frameworks.

 I'm currently pursuing a Bachelor's degree in Computer Science at **Universidade do Sul de Santa Catarina**.
 My academic journey has equipped me with knowledge in:
 - **Algorithms and Data Structures**